Lisburn van bombing: Aftermath

 On 16 June, the Provisional IRA Belfast Brigade claimed responsibility for the bombing, promising to wage "unceasing war" against the British security forces in Northern Ireland.
 Sinn Féin president Gerry Adams allegedly said that the IRA's killing of the six soldiers was "vastly preferable" to killing members of the (locally recruited) Ulster Defence Regiment (UDR) or Royal Ulster Constabulary (RUC).
 The leisure centre was forced to remain shut for a time after the loyalist Protestant Action Force (a covername of the UVF) issued a warning that they regarded Catholic staff working there as "legitimate targets", inferring that they may have had a hand in the bombing.
 Lisburn mayor Councillor William Bleakes condemned the threats by the PAF.

 That same day, Tom King, then Secretary of State for Northern Ireland, travelled to Lisburn where he held a meeting with Lieutenant General Sir John Waters, the British Army Commander in Northern Ireland, and senior RUC officers.
 They discussed the attack and proposals for heightened security.
 The soldiers had failed to follow proper security procedures, as they had left their vehicle unguarded for over two hours and had then driven off without having checked under it beforehand.
 After the Lisburn meeting, King flew to London where he reported directly to British Prime Minister Margaret Thatcher, who described the attack as a "terrible atrocity".
 However, she rejected demands from Conservative members of Parliament to bring back internment, regarding the proposal as "a very serious step".

 In his statement to the House of Commons, Tom King suggested that there would have been a much higher death toll had the bomb exploded in the carpark, where thousands of people had gathered after the run.

 The Republic of Ireland's government also strongly condemned the killings and extended its sympathy to the families of the dead soldiers.
 The bombing was a topic of debate in the Seanad Éireann on 16 June 1988.
-Bishop Cathal Daly of Down and Connor denounced the bombers and the killings in the "strongest possible terms".
+Bishop Cahal Daly of Down and Connor denounced the bombers and the killings in the "strongest possible terms".

 Questions were raised as to how the IRA knew the soldiers were attending the charity run in Lisburn, how they recognised their unmarked van, and how the unit was able to plant a bomb in the predominantly loyalist town without being spotted, despite the number of people in the carpark.
 The RUC believed that the bombers may have been wearing sports gear as they mingled with the crowd that evening; they appealed to onlookers who had attended the event to hand over any film they may have taken of the "fun run" in an attempt to identify the IRA bombers.

 The following Saturday, between 1,000 and 2,000 people gathered in Lisburn town centre to attend a remembrance service for the six soldiers.
 A book of condolences was also opened.